nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Link to glossary
 ~~~~~~~~~~~~~~~~

-To link terms to the glossary page use the HoverXTooltip role :hxt_ref:.
+To link terms to the glossary page, use the HoverXTooltip role :hxt_ref:.
 The source code for the extension can be
 `found here
 <https://github.com/INM-6/HoverXTooltip>`_. ::